aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/statistics/_index.md

 ﻿---
-title: "Get statistics on a Word document"
+title: "Get statistics on a Word document online"
-second_title: " online"
 articleTitle: "Get statistics on"
 linktitle: "Get statistics on"
 type: docs